ChrisBertrandDotNet/ST-Recover/readme.md

 ## Required configuration

 *   A PC with a floppy disk drive.
-    Internal is better, but external can be used, with limitations.
+    Internal is better, but external can be used with limitations.
 *   Windows.
-    Should be compatible with Windows 8,7,Vista,XP,2000,ME,98,95 and later.
+    Should be compatible on Windows 8,7,Vista,XP,2000,ME,98,95 and later.
-    Tested with Vista.
+    Tested on Vista.
+Windows 10 is not guaranted.

 ## The particularities